uo-ec607/lectures/08-regression/08-regression.md

 </table></div><!--/html_preserve-->

 </br>
-One nice thing about **modelsummary** is that it plays very well with Rmarkdown and will automatically coerce your tables to the format that matches your document output: HTML, LaTeX/PDF, RTF, etc. Of course, you can also [specify the output type](https://vincentarelbundock.github.io/modelsummary/#saving-and-viewing-output-formats) if you aren't using Rmarkdown and want to export a table for later use.
+One nice thing about **modelsummary** is that it plays very well with R Markdown and will automatically coerce your tables to the format that matches your document output: HTML, LaTeX/PDF, RTF, etc. Of course, you can also [specify the output type](https://vincentarelbundock.github.io/modelsummary/#saving-and-viewing-output-formats) if you aren't using R Markdown and want to export a table for later use.
 Finally, you can even specify special table formats like *threepartable* for LaTeX and, provided that you have called the necessary packages in your preamble, it will render correctly (see example [here](https://twitter.com/VincentAB/status/1265255622943150081)).

 #### Summary tables